 The foot and ankle are complex structures consisting of numerous bones, the joints between them, the ligaments that keep them stable, and the muscles that generate strength and motion.
 Your foot and ankle take a lot of stress in a given day from standing, walking, running, or going up and down stairs.
 The muscles within the foot help the bones provide structure and support.

 Your foot is the base of support for your entire body.
-If the alignment of your foot is off because of weakness or structural issues it can cause many problems to occur up your entire leg.
+If the alignment of your foot is off because of weakness or structural issues, it can cause many problems up your entire leg.
 Foot or ankle problems can be caused by overuse, traumatic injury, or changes that occur naturally in your body.

 Suffering from foot and ankle pain?
 Contact us to learn about treatment options.

 How Your Foot and Ankle Works

 The foot consists of three parts: the forefoot, midfoot, and hindfoot.
 The forefoot is made up of your toes and metatarsals, or the long bones that many of us think of as our foot.
 There are five metatarsals, each made up of two bones.
 The midfoot consists of five small bones called the navicular, cuboid, and first, second, and third cuneiform bones.
 The hind foot is made up of the heel bone (calcaneus) and the talus bone, which sits on top of the heel bone.
 The talus meets the two bones of the lower leg (tibia and fibula) to create the ankle joint.